You may be asking yourself, “Can I get an MBA without a business degree?”

 According to the mba.com Prospective Students Survey Report, 54% of full-time MBA students held a non-business degree, compared to the 46% who held a business degree.
 With the rise of flexible, online MBA programs, non-business professionals can benefit from business coursework in a myriad of ways.

-Whether you’re thinking about pursuing entrepreneurship, changing careers or moving up to a leadership role, an MBA will help you achieve your goals.
+Whether you’re thinking about pursuing entrepreneurship, changing careers or moving up to a leadership role, no matter what your bachelor’s degree is in, an MBA will help you achieve your goals.

 An MBA Sets the Stage for Entrepreneurship

 If you’re thinking about starting your own business, then you’re not alone.
 About 24 million people were self-employed in 2019, according to Freshbook’s annual Self-Employment in America Report.

 It’s tempting to jump from employee straight to entrepreneur, but without a strong foundation of business knowledge and support, you may find yourself floundering before your new business cards arrive.

 For a non-business professional, an MBA opens doors to experiences that directly impact the success of your entrepreneurial journey.

 Consider these ways an MBA impacts success: